thenickedwards/duels_mapping/README.md

 The duels_mapping data environment is contained within the [app-duels-mapping/public/data](app-duels-mapping/public/data) directory and includes the SQLite database which serves as a data warehouse, ETL pipelines for sourcing and delivery of statistics, and the SQL scripts that set up the data environment, ingest and transform data, and generate the statistics consumed by the Next.js frontend dashboard which rates MLS players based on aerial duels won vs lost, tackles won, interceptions, and recoveries.

+The original concept of this application was as an app proprietary to the club and installed on the tablets, laptops, and mobile devices of coaching staff.
+To make the application publicly available I've extended the data pipelines to upload to a Postgres database in the cloud using Supabase and deployed to Vercel: <https://duels-mapping.vercel.app/>.

 If you're this deep in the project, you're my kind of people ⚽️

 ### Double Pivot (Recurring Data Drivers)